Beilong-Tang/wavlm_kmeans_hifi/exp/multiple_kmeans_train_one_conformer/README.md

 ### 2. Random Kmeans for each frame

-Note that we use `stride` control the number of the consecutive frames that are from the same kmeans model
+Note that we use `stride` control the number of the consecutive frames that are from the same kmeans model.

 ```shell
 ckpt=<path-to-conformer-ckpt> # downloaded above